matteosister/CompassElephantBundle/README.md

 This bundle register an event listener that, on every request, check if the projects defined in the config_dev.yml files are in "clean" state or needs recompile.

-If the project do not need to be recompiled, it adds a really small overhead to symfony.
+If the project does not need to be recompiled, it adds a really small overhead to symfony.
 At least with the finder staleness_checker option, just the time to check a bunch of files.

 If you use native implementation it's really slow.
 So use it only if for some reason you can't use the finder component